Arc-Computer/CL-Bench/docs/chained_workflows.md

     --count 50 \
     --seed 42 \
     --output-dir artifacts/conversations_chains

+# The CLI prints per-chain counts and aborts if the failure ratio moves outside the
+# configured 60/40 +/- 2% window.
 ```

 This command validates every generated chain on the fly; any unexpected segment failure/success aborts the run.